truth-discovery-kdd2019/truth-discovery-kdd2019.github.io/index.md

 ## Submission Guidelines ##

 We invite submissions for original research papers both theory and application-oriented as well as submissions from the research track and applied data science track of the main conference.
 We also welcome case studies, extensions and applications of previously published research on the above topics of interest.
 We encourage the participants to submit papers on novel datasets and release them to advance the field.
 Papers must be submitted in PDF according to the ACM Proceedings Template (Tighter Alternate style).
 We welcome both long papers (maximum length of 9 pages) and short papers (maximum length of 5 pages).
 The accepted papers will be published on the workshop's website, and will not be considered archival for resubmission purposes.
-Submissions are handled through EasyChair.
+EasyChair submission link will be available shortly.

 Please email truthdiscoverykdd2019@gmail.com any questions.